KRanpura/KRanpura/README.md

-## Hi there 👋
+## Hi there, I'm Khushi👋

-I'm Khushi!
 I'm a May 2025 graduate of Rutgers University, where I obtained my B.S in Computer Science (and a double major in English).
 As of now, I'm expanding my skillset post-college through personal projects and certifications, and looking for roles in Software Development and Cloud Engineering.

 More about me: